-BURGERS_STEADY_VISCOUS is a MATLAB library which solves the steady (time-independent) viscous Burgers equation using a finite difference discretization of the conservative form of the equation, and then applying Newton's method to solve the resulting nonlinear system.
+BURGERS_STEADY_VISCOUS, a MATLAB code which solves the steady (time-independent) viscous Burgers equation using a finite difference discretization of the conservative form of the equation, and then applying Newton's method to solve the resulting nonlinear system.

 The function u(x) is to be solved for in the equation: